Snapp-Market-Pro/guidelines/Code_Style.md

 ## Whitespace

-Statements should have to breathe.
+Statements should be able to breathe.
 In general always add blank lines between statements, unless they're a sequence of single-line equivalent operations.
 This isn't something enforceable, it's a matter of what looks best in its context.

 ```php
 // Good